cran-task-views/TimeSeries/TimeSeries.md

   estimation, plotting, and simulation functionality for time-varying spectra) and `r pkg("forecastLSW")` for forecasting. `r pkg("TrendLSW")` extends the locally stationary wavelet models to include time varying trends.
-- *Cointegration* : The Engle-Granger two-step method with the Phillips-Ouliaris cointegration test is implemented in `r pkg("tseries")` and `r pkg("urca")`.
-The latter additionally contains functionality for the Johansen trace and lambda-max tests. `r pkg("tsDyn")` provides Johansen's test and AIC/BIC simultaneous rank-lag selection.
+- *Cointegration* :
+  The Engle-Granger two-step method with the Phillips-Ouliaris cointegration test is implemented in `r pkg("tseries")` and `r pkg("urca")`.
+The latter additionally contains functionality for the Johansen trace and maximum-eigenvalue tests on the cointegration rank.
+  `r pkg("pvars")` provides Johansen and Saikkonen-Luetkepohl test procedures which approximate p-values by the gamma distribution and can account for breaks in the deterministic terms.
+  `r pkg("tsDyn")` provides Johansen's test and AIC/BIC simultaneous rank-lag selection.
   Parameter estimation and inference in a cointegrating regression are implemented in `r pkg("cointReg")`.
+  `r pkg("ecm")` provides functions for building error correction models for time series regression.
   Fractionally cointegrated VAR models are handled by `r pkg("FCVAR")`.
 - *Autoregressive distributed lag (ARDL) models* are provided by `r pkg("ARDL")`, which constructs the underlying error correction model automatically.